RevoU-FSSE-2/week-6-gkorompis/README.md

 #CMD will instruct docker to run the command specified after, upon starting running the container
 CMD ["node", "app.js"]
 ```
-4. Build the image using the dockerfile.
-NOTE: the command needs to be run on the same location with Dockerfile and all the necessary application files
+4. Build the image using the dockerfile (NOTE: the command needs to be run on the same location with Dockerfile and all the necessary application files):
 ```
 docker build -t <tag_name>
 ```